Audit Committee Charter

 In exercising the duties and responsibilities in this charter, the Committee may retain, as it determines necessary or appropriate, independent legal, accounting or other advisors to advise or assist the Committee in the performance of any of the responsibilities and duties set forth above.
 The Committee may also utilize the services of the Company's in-house legal counsel or other advisors to the Company.

-W. Steve Albrecht is an Andersen Alumni Professor of Accounting and a Wheatley Fellow at the Marriott School of Management at Brigham Young University (BYU).
+W. Steve Albrecht is the Gunnel Endowed Professor in the Marriott School of Management and a Wheatley Fellow at Brigham Young University (BYU).
 He served as the associate dean of the school until July 2008.
-Mr. Albrecht, a certified public accountant, certified internal auditor, and certified fraud examiner, joined BYU in 1977 after teaching at Stanford University and the University of Illinois.
-Prior to becoming a professor, he worked as an accountant for Deloitte & Touche, an accounting firm.
+Mr. Albrecht, a certified public accountant, certified internal auditor, and certified fraud examiner, joined BYU after teaching at Stanford University and the University of Illinois.
+Prior to becoming a professor, he worked as an accountant for Deloitte, an accounting firm.
 Mr. Albrecht is the past president of the American Accounting Association and the Association of Certified Fraud Examiners.
 He is a former trustee of the Financial Accounting Foundation that provides oversight to the Financial Accounting Standards Board (FASB) and the Governmental Accounting Standards Board.
-He is also a former member of COSO, the organization that developed the internal control framework used by most companies.
+He is also a former trustee of COSO, the organization that developed the internal control framework used by most companies.
 He has consulted with numerous corporations on fraud, controls and financial reporting issues.
 He has been an expert witness in several large financial statement fraud cases.
+In addition to Cypress Semiconductor, he currently serves on the Boards of Directors of Red Hat, Inc. and SkyWest, Inc. Mr. Albrecht has written over 125 academic and professional articles and over 25 books, including a textbook on corporate governance and boards of directors.
 Mr. Albrecht holds a bachelor of science degree from Brigham Young University, a master's degree in Business Administration and a doctorate degree in Accounting from the University of Wisconsin.

 Eric A. Benhamou is currently a director and former chairman of Cypress's Board of Directors.
 He is also former chairman of the board of 3Com Corporation, a digital electronics manufacturer best known for its computer network infrastructure products.
 He served as chief executive officer of Palm, Inc., a personal digital assistant and smartphone manufacturer, from October 2001 until October 2003 and as chairman until October 2007.
 He also served as chief executive officer of 3Com from 1990 until the end of 2000.
 Mr. Benhamou co-founded Bridge Communications, an early networking pioneer, and was vice president of engineering until its merger with 3Com in 1987.
 He serves on the Stanford University School of Engineering board and is vice chairman of the board of governors of Ben Gurion University of the Negev.
 He is the managing director of Benhamou Global Ventures, a venture capital firm he established in 2003.
 Mr. Benhamou holds a master of science degree from Stanford University's School of Engineering and a diplôme d'ingénieur and doctorate from Ecole Nationale Supérieure d'Arts et Métiers, Paris.